There are a plethora of tools out there. Which ones are the best? How do you choose?

 Notes, Planning and General Organization

 Google Drive – Cloud storage is ubiquitous these days.
 Box, Dropbox, OneDrive.
 My advice, pick ONE.
 Honestly, they’re all good these days.
 I like Google Drive because I’m a big Google fan/user, and it works well in my workflow.

 Lemome Notebook – Pen and paper is not dead.
-I’m a tech guy making that statement.
 It’s good to write and draw on physical paper.
-OK, no soapbox here.
-Seriously though, this notebook is amazing!
+This notebook is amazing!
 Don’t go buy a Moleskin.
 I’ve had both, and I can say the quality of the Lemome for the price is just amazing.
-It lays flat, ink doesn’t bleed through, comes in ruled, blank, dotted and squared page options, etc. It’s just an all around great deal.
+It lays flat, ink doesn’t bleed through the pages, comes in ruled, blank, dotted and squared page options, etc. It’s an all around great deal.

 Pilot Precise V5 RT – If you get that notebook, you’ll need a good pen.
 This is my favorite pen for general use.
 It’s a .5mm tip with a smooth liquid ink.
 It flows right onto the page evenly.
 They last a long time too, plus you can get cheap refills.